 Flour - I used all-purpose flour for this recipe.
 I have not tried making this with cake flour.

 Unsweetened Cocoa - I often will use the generic brand of unsweetened cocoa and it works wonderfully.
-No need to purchase an expensive brand.
+No need to purchase an expensive brand at the grocery store.